 - Resource, Enforcement and Liability - Effective privacy protection must include robust mechanisms for assuring compliance with the Principles, recourse for individuals.

 Personally identifiable information (PII), or sensitive personal information (SPI), as used in US privacy law and information security, is information that can be used on its own or with other information to identify, contact, or locate a single person, or to identify an individual in context.
 When identification is impossible, i.e. where the data can be anonymized by permanently disassociating the information from the individual, such data is not considered to be personal data and therefore not subject to data protection rules.
 Bioclinica does not disclose personal information to third parties unless requested to or supported by trial contract.
-Bioclinica is subject to the investigatory and enforcement powers of the Federal Trade Commission and Food and Drug Administration.
+Bioclinica is subject to the investigatory and enforcement powers of the Federal Trade Commission and Food and Drug Administration among other international regulators.
 If there is an occurrence where a Bioclinica employee learns of any breach of Client Confidentiality, trial participant PHI, or PII, investigative site, employee or vendor personnel contact information breaches, it is the responsibility of that employee to immediately follow critical issue escalation procedures.

 How You Can Access Or Correct Your Information